jdisser/solarBeerIOT/readme.md

 The module to generate the data arrays for seeding the database is required by the seeders in each seeder seperately since it's not clear to me how to create a singlton within the sequelize-cli module and pass that to each seeder.

+##Problems with Sequelize db:seed

+It appears that using db:seed is not fully reliable.
+Following the methods outlined here resulted in some odd results.
+In one case (one table) the seed ran but there weren't any changes to the database.
+In another the seed code had a typo and errored out, not unusual.
+But when the typo was corrected it again errored out and could not be restored by reloading the IDE.
+It might recover on rebooting but I didn't want to try that yet.
+Making a small change to the seed file that ran (with no result) created an error and then it too did not run again after the line was reverted back to it's original form!
+SO it appears that once an error occurs it can't be corrected.
+At this point, given the state of the documentation on seeding I decided to switch to a seeder script.
+This avoids the problem of running two seperate instances of the data generating model but is not as flexible as a good Sequelize based seeding system.
+It appears that there is some activity to upgrade the docs.
+It might be that this is a problem isolated to sqlite too (file based not URL based).
+I did run into problem along these lines when connecting to the database in the script while trying to use a file: type URI.
+So it looks like seeding is a work in process and I thought it best to avoid it now and move on with more beer code!

+##Generating Express in an exising project

+Looking to build from the bottom up the project started with installing and implementing a seeded database using Sequelize and Sqlite on Node.js running on the Beagle Bone Black Wireless.
+Not the easiest thing in the world, like most things.
+But this results in quite a bit of code in the project including models.
+Express does not have the concept of models and usually is used in a stack with a non-sql database like Mongo.
+What fun is that?
+So since it doesn't persist data the auto generator doesn't create a models folder or overwrite the one in the project!
+But the same may not be true for the package.json file and possibly others.
+So to handle this and still use the auto generator I'm going to use GIT and merge and compare tools on github to make sure nothing breaks.
+The Big Idea is simple.
+Create two brnaches from Master, Testing and addExpress.
+Use addExpress to generate the app and then attempt to do a merge into Testing.
+If all else fails Master remains unchanged.
+If it works then merge Testing into Master and go on from there.
+Just crazy enough to work!
+So here we are with this commit in the Testing branch that adds to this readme.